HelleGazelle/betterindata-blog/content/projects/001-fruit-sugar/_index.md

   - python
 ---

+## Difficulty
+Beginner

+## What will you learn?
+1. Basic ETL processing
+2. Handling basic formats (JSON, CSV)
+3. Interaction with a simple REST API

 ## What will we do?
 Create a simple ETL process:

 1. Load data from a public REST API
-2. Add a simple transformation
+2. Do some simple transformation
 3. Visualize the data

 ## Why are we doing that?